MGibson1/vscode-rust-targets/README.md

 You can configure target list by adding this to your `settings.json`

-Choosing `system` will remove `rust.target` from setting, which in consequence sets your target to your current host system.
+Choosing `system` will remove a specified setting, which in consequence sets your target to your current host system.

 ```json
 "rust-analyzer-targets.targets": [